PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit extracts the Transpose-Dequantize-keepdims- Mean-Quantize bridge into `passes/quantization_cleanup.py`.
-One maintained `ModelIRGraphIndex` owns graph-order candidates, all exclusive edges, Q input rewiring, preserving-Transpose insertion, and old pre-Transpose removal.
-Axes, shape/signature, unique tensor naming, public/fan-out guards, fixed-point order, and pruning retain the former valid behavior.
-Match planning now validates the output permutation before any mutation, eliminating a former partial-metadata rewrite on invalid permutations.
+The latest implementation unit extracts exact pseudo-op LeakyReLU fusion into `passes/graph_cleanup.py`.
+One maintained `ModelIRGraphIndex` owns graph-order SUB candidates, all producer/consumer guards, retained-SUB type/input replacement, and batch removal of NEG, both RELUs, and MUL.
+Exact branch grammar, singleton alpha selection on either MUL side, float/public/fan-out guards, fresh LEAKY_RELU fields, output identity, statistics, and pruning retain the former behavior.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.